garretsb44/Readme-Generator/README.md

 download repo

 ### Usage
-frame for readme
+in terminal

 ### License
-MIT
+This repo is covered under the Apache2.0 license.
+For more information on licenses with github please see [https://choosealicense.com/](https://choosealicense.com/)

 ### Contributing
 none

 ### Tests
-terminal
+run

 ### Questions

-You can access my github profile at ["https://github.com/garretsb44"]
+You can access my github profile at ["https://github.com/garretsbright44"]

 You can also contact me through my email: garret_44@ymail.com